E0SelmY4V/export-tester/README.md

 ![Export Tester](lib/logo/logo256.png)

-This tool can test if your code can be import in ES Module, Common JS or Browser.
+This tool can test if your code can be import well in defferent environment.

+Environments supported:

+- `ts` Typescript
+- `node-cjs` CommonJS running in Node
+- `node-esm` ES Module running in Node
+- `webpack-cjs` CommonJS bundled by webpack
+- `webpack-esm` ES Module bundled by webpack

+This test tool had been tested by the tests of this test tool.

 ## Import